diogobor/Q2C/README.md

 - managing the list of waiting samples in mass spectrometer(s)
 - evaluating the mass spectrometer(s) performance

+Data used in the manuscript are available from the ProteomeXchange consortium (identifier PXD055186).

 # Equipment
 ## Hardware
 - A computer with a minimum of 16 GB RAM and 4 computing cores is recommended.
 However, the software can take advantage of superior configurations.